sieugene/alium-frontend/README.md

 ### 1. Requirements

-To run project, you need to install a Node.js, and Yarn package manager.
+To run project, you need to install Git, Node.js (version >= 14), and Yarn package manager.

+- Git can be installed from the official site: https://git-scm.com/downloads
 - Node.js can be installed from the official site: https://nodejs.org
 - After Node.js is installed, you can run the following command in the console to install Yarn:

 ```